 This website showcases some of my favourite nature & wildlife areas around the word.
 Scan the navigation column on the left for an alphabetical list of COUNTRIES and regions.
 Underneath each country are national parks and lodges to visit.
-The COUNTRIES are in capital letters.
 The most important recommended spots are listed, but not every place is mentioned in the column, so click on the country to get extra information and links to smaller pages.
 Below are some suggestions of wildlife you might be looking for, and where it is best to see them...

 Dolphins turn up anywhere there is non-polluted oceans and rivers.
 The most fun dolphins are 'Spinners' and 'Dusky Dolphins'.
 The former are seen across the tropical Indo-Pacific such as Papua New Guinea and Indonesia.
 The latter (pictured above) are most easily watched in Kaikoura, New Zealand.